-Welcome to part-2 of the AIO guide for managing Apple platform with Microsoft Intune.
+Welcome to part-2 of the AIO guide for managing the Apple platform with Microsoft Intune.

 To use the device with an MDM solution, the mobile device management solution first needs to enrol/register the device with it.
 This sets up a profile that links the device to the MDM solution.
 User enrollment allows users to enrol their own devices (personal devices), whereas Apple's automated device enrollment allows the corporate-owned devices can be enrolled automatically enrolled in MDM.

 During this process, the profile is downloaded and installed on the device.
-In case of ADE, it is automatically installed, and for BYOD, the user downloads the profile to installs it.
+In the case of ADE, it is automatically installed, and for BYOD, the user downloads the profile to install it.

-The MDM solution uses Apple Push Notification service (APNs) to communicate with the device.
-These APNs are used to maintain a persistent communication with devices across both public and private networks.
+The MDM solution uses the Apple Push Notification service (APN) to communicate with the device.
+These APNs maintain persistent communication with devices across both public and private networks.

-The device checks in with the MDM server to see if there are any new commands or updates waiting for it.
-If there are, the device downloads and processes the commands.
+The device checks in with the MDM server to see if any new commands or updates are waiting for it.
+Suppose there are; the device downloads and processes the commands.
 The MDM solution can then send push notifications to the device to install new apps.
 Declarative device management (DDM) is a new way of managing devices using the MDM protocol.
-Declarations are payloads that represent policies the MDM server defines and sends to devices.
+Declarations are payloads representing policies the MDM server defines and sends to devices.
 There are four types of declarations: configurations, assets, activations, and management.

 Declarative device management automatically updates the server with new data from the device.